Castle Craig Christmas Snow

 Establish a Support System

 Having a reliable support system is crucial during the holidays.
-This can include sober friends, family members who understand your journey, or a sponsor if you are part of a 12 Step programme.
+Your sober Christmas can include sober friends and family members who truly understand your journey, or a sponsor if you are part of a 12 Step programme.
 Regularly communicate with these individuals, especially during times when you feel vulnerable or tempted.
 They can offer emotional support, practical advice, and a reminder of why you chose sobriety.
 Additionally, consider attending extra support group meetings during the holiday season to reinforce your commitment and gain strength from others who are facing similar challenges.
 Here we provide a list of free online holiday support meetings.

 Create New Traditions